Primary school partnerships

 Each school then receives:

-- Six creative ballet workshops for all Year 3 pupils
+- Five creative ballet workshops for all Year 3 pupils

 - CPD and resource materials to support dance classes with the pupils

 - An interactive demonstration of ballet training by Royal Ballet School students.
-Performed at the host secondary school by Upper School students aged 16+ and Junior Associate students aged 10 -11 years
+Performed locally by Upper School students aged 16+ and Junior Associate students aged 10 -11 years

 Our Autumn Workshops can contribute to Arts Award Discover through pupils’ participation and documentation of their learning.